C0FF33JH/TiktokCampAssignmentA/README.md

 # TiktokCampAssignmentA

 Hi there, thank you for playing Pop The Pirate, a hangman themed game!
-To start, simply click on LaunchPopThePirate.
+To start, simply download the zip file, decompress the file and then click on LaunchPopThePirate.
 It should appear like this:

 ![LaptopResolution](https://user-images.githubusercontent.com/94526711/170663523-f3fe014f-f9eb-4b0f-8de1-ce87f23e97a0.png)